rondymesquita/phoenixjs/README.md

 **This structure may change in the near future :)**

 ## Working on features
-- Support both HTML and Markdown posts
+- √ Support both HTML and Markdown posts
-- Search posts - on going
+- √ Search posts
 -   Use Grunt
-- Menu support - on going
+- √ Menu support
-- Comments System
+- • Comments System
 -   Friendly Url